 Marinades and sauces containing sweeteners like sugar, honey, or molasses will burn quicker than those without sweeteners.
 Watch them closely, and move to indirect heat if they start to burn.

-For beef, pork or lamb, marinating is often best if allowed to take place several hours, like overnight.
+For beef, pork, or lamb, marinating is often best if allowed to take place for several hours, like overnight.
 This both tenderizes and adds flavor to the meat.

-Feel free to experiment in this technique.
+Feel free to experiment with this technique.
 You can add a lot of flavor with just a few ingredients and a little planning.